Everything To Know About Electrostatic Precipitators

 Air purification systems that rely on air filters are effective, but they are not the only way to remove fine particles from indoor environments.
 Electrostatic precipitators are an alternative to more traditional air purification systems.

-Activated carbon, fiberglass, and HEPA filters are among the tools for improving your indoor air quality.
+Activated carbon, fiberglass, and HEPA filter based media are among the tools for improving your indoor air quality.
 Electrostatic precipitators are a lesser-known technology.
 They are more popular in industrial settings for their ability to remove fumes.

 What Is An Electrostatic Precipitator?

 Electrostatic precipitators are like ionic air cleaners.
 Both use an electrical charge to remove air pollutants.
 The electrostatic precipitator process is simple.
 Also known as ESP, electrostatic precipitators use a series of plates to trap airborne particles.

 One of the plates in the ESP has a negative charge and the other plate has a positive charge.
 The two plates generate an electrical charge that is emitted into the air.
 That charge grabs and holds on to pollutants, effectively removing them from the circulating air.
 The plates must be cleaned periodically to remove the collected particles.

 Electrostatic precipitators are ideal for an industrial setting but are not suitable for residential properties.
 They emit ozone, which can be harmful to people with breathing conditions like asthma.
 Ozone (O3) is a gas molecule made from three oxygen atoms.
 Sometimes it is referred to as smog.

 No matter what you call it, ozone is bad for your lungs.
 It aggressively attacks lung tissue by chemically reacting with it and inflames and damages the airways.

 The use of an electrostatic precipitator is common in industries where particulate matter emissions are produced during the manufacturing process.
 Manufacturing, metals, and mining industries rely on this technology to lower the number of emissions they produce.
 Electrostatic precipitators are found in: